 The AAMC strongly recommends that all residency program staff review the training resources and guides before reviewing applicants’ supplemental ERAS application information or working in the supplemental ERAS application dashboard.
+Explore the Supplemental ERAS Application Data & Reports which provide a summary of the current analysis of the supplemental ERAS application for the operational pilot year.

 The resources and guides are divided into three sections: